d-krupke/cpsat-primer/03_big_picture.md

     a Python library that offers a wide range of optimization algorithms.
 Do not expect it to get anywhere near the performance of a specialized solver, but it gives you a bunch of different options to solve a multitude of problems.
-- **Modelling Languages:** As you have seen, there are many solvers and techniques to solve optimization problems.
-However, many optimization problems in the real world are actually pretty small and easily solvable, but the primary challenge is to model them correctly and quickly.
-Another issue is that some optimization problems have to be solved repeatedly over a long period, and you do not want to be dependent on a specific solver, as better solvers come out frequently, the licenses may change, or your business experts simply should be able to focus on the pure modelling and should not need to know about the internals of the solver.
-For these reasons, there are modelling languages that allow you to model your problem in a very high-level way and then let the system decide which solver to use and how to solve it.
-For example, the solver can use CP-SAT or Gurobi, without you needing to change your model.
-A disadvantage of these modelling languages is that you give up a lot of control and flexibility, in the favor of generality and ease of use.
-  The most popular modelling languages are:
+- **Modeling Languages:** Modeling languages provide a high-level, user-friendly interface for formulating optimization problems, focusing on the challenges of developing and maintaining models that accurately reflect real-world scenarios.
+These languages are solver-agnostic, allowing easy switching between different solvers - such as from the free SCIP solver to the commercial Gurobi - without modifying the underlying model.
+They also facilitate the use of diverse techniques, like transitioning between constraint programming and mixed integer programming.
+However, the trade-off is a potential loss of control and performance for the sake of generality and simplicity.
+Some of the most popular modeling languages include:
   - [AMPL](https://ampl.com/): AMPL is possibly the most popular modelling language.
 It has free and commercial solvers.
 There is not only extensive documentation, but even a book on how to use it.